-The Department of Housing and Community Development (HCD) considers dissimilarity index scores above 30, but below 60 as moderate segregation.-and-Sscores above 60 are considered to be high segregation.
-According to Figure 3-2 blow, while the City of Newport Beach has no racial or ethnic populations with a dissimilarity index above 60, all populations (with the exception of the Hispanic/Latino population) have a score above 30, meaning all groups experience moderate segregation from the White population.
+Overall, there are higher rates of segregation across the County of Orange compared to the City of Newport Beach.
+The Department of Housing and Community Development (HCD) considers dissimilarity index scores above 30, but below 60 as moderate segregation.
+Scores above 60 are considered to be high segregation.
+According to Figure 3-2 below, while the City of Newport Beach has no racial or ethnic populations with a dissimilarity index above 60, all populations (with the exception of the Hispanic/Latino population) have a score above 30, meaning all groups experience moderate segregation from the White population.
+Similarly, all populations in the County have a score above 30.

 While segregation may be a result of ethnic enclaves or persons of similar cultures living in community, there is often increased likelihood segregated populations will have fewer access to essential resources.
 As a part of Newport Beach's efforts to further fair housing, the City will consider increased targeted outreach to the City's minority residents.
-The City does not have any racial or ethnic groups with scores higher than 60.

-Figure 3-2: Dissimilarity Index with Whites - Newport Beach
+Figure 3-2: Dissimilarity Index with Whites - Newport Beach and Orange County